-I use the larger dose because I lose a lot administering it.
+I use the larger dose because I lose a lot of the dose administering it.
 The puppy spits it out or it dribbles out the sides of their mouth.
 I figure if I try and administer the larger dose, with the overspill the smaller dose will make it too their stomach.